 You need a specific distribution

-If you are looking for a specific distribution and it is not available on lightsail, you can use EC2 for that purpose where you can find your ideal one.
+If you are looking for a specific distribution and it is not available on lightsail, you can use EC2 for that purpose, where you can find your ideal one.
 Just go to your EC2 console and click on the Create Instance button, as shown in the image below.
-Similarly, Lightsail also don’t offer you to change instance type.
+Similarly, Lightsail also doesn’t offer you the option to change instance type.

-You are coming to aws from a VPS or Dedicated server background.
+You are coming to us from a VPS or dedicated server background.

 Lightsail instances are created from t2 family of EC2 instances.
 But EC2 offers more than that which you can choose according to the need of project.